Masala Herb

 • meat – stir-fried pork or chicken

-• vegetables – radish, carrot, potato, taro root, bok choy or green peas
+• vegetables – radish, carrot, leek, potato, sweet potato, taro root, eggplant, cabbage, bok choy or green peas

 Traditionally, Japanese homes enjoy miso soup mainly for breakfast with a bowl of rice and other small healthy seafood and vegetable bites.

-However, a bowl of miso soup is also served up for lunch and dinner the same way as for breakfast.
+However, a bowl of misoshiru soup is also served up for lunch and dinner the same way as for breakfast.

 The combination of miso soup and sushi rolls is a great idea too.